ReallyNewb/retrostudio-docs/code-blocks/events/is-connected.md

 #### EventConnection (EventConnection)

-The event connection whose connection status will be checked.
+The event connection variable whose connection status will be checked.

 ```
 MouseClickEvent